GastonPini/Protein-Structures/README.md

 ### Estructura:

 Nombre: name of the structure.
-pH: salt concentration at which the structure is functional.
+ph: salt concentration at which the structure is functional.
-ID_especie: identification of the species to which the structure corresponds.
+id_especie: identification of the species to which the structure corresponds.
-Bd_fuentes: database where it comes from.
+bd_fuentes: database where it comes from.
-ID: identification number.
+id: identification number.
-Estado_de_revisión: Indicates whether or not the structure was reviewed.
+estado_de_revision: Indicates whether or not the structure was reviewed.
-Tipo_de_molécula: if it is protein or AN.
+tipo_de_molecula: if it is protein or AN.
-Subdatabases: additional databases from which to obtain information about the structure.
+subdatabases: additional databases from which to obtain information about the structure.
-Longitud_de_secuencia: sequence length.
+longitud_de_secuencia: sequence length.
-Fecha_de_creación: structure entry date to the database.
+fecha_de_creacion: structure entry date to the database.
-Descripción: structure information.
+descripcion: structure information.
-Keywords: keys.
+keywords: keys.
-Organelas: possible locations of the structure.
+organelas: possible locations of the structure.
-Nombre_del_gen: name of the gene that expresses the structure.
+nombre_del_gen: name of the gene that expresses the structure.
-Cross_references:
+cross_references:
-Composición: set of elements that make up the structure.
+composicion: set of elements that make up the structure.
-Peso_molecular: weight of the structure.
+peso_molecular: weight of the structure.
-Secuencia: order of nucleotides or AA that make up the structure.
+secuencia: order of nucleotides or AA that make up the structure.
-Comentarios: additional information about the structure.
+comentarios: additional information about the structure.
-Features: features.
+features: features.

 ### Especies:

-Nombre: name of the species.
+nombre: name of the species.
-ID: identification of the species.
+id: identification of the species.
-Clasificación: lineage where the species comes from.
+clasificacion: lineage where the species comes from.

-### Author:
+### Autor:

-ID: author identification.
+id: author identification.
-ID_t: identification of the work in which the author has participated.
+id_t: identification of the work in which the author has participated.

-### Works:
+### Trabajos:

-ID_t: job number.
+id_t: job number.
-ID_estructura: identification of the structure that the job deals with.
+id_estructura: identification of the structure that the job deals with.
-Nombre: post title.
+nombre: post title.
-ID_autor: identification of the author who participated in the publication of the work.
+id_autor: identification of the author who participated in the publication of the work.